mateusz-chochol/FlixBus-Ripoff/README.md

 It uses firebase as a hosting service: https://flixbus-development.web.app/ (demo so far)

-App is installable as a PWA (Progressive Web App) on mobile devices.
+App is installable as a PWA (Progressive Web App) on both mobile and desktop devices.
 To install the app open the site from the URL above and press "Add to home screen" bar that shows up at the bottom of the screen

 ## Prerequisites for local deployment